 Speakers, Vicki, Maggy and Stephanie were all inspiring and they all motivated me to keep believing, keep pushing and stay true to my vision and values.
 I came away with a new found respect for myself and confidence that if I can attend this event, I wanted to make sure I was going to be at the next.
 I cannot wait, I know it’s going to be incredible.

 Photo Credit Kelly-Ann Schiavo

 Photo Credit: Honest Mum

 The more of these I experience, the better and meeting such talented women was indeed most inspiring.
 You may have read my latest post How Genuine is The Sisterhood and I am pleased to say, that I am lucky enough to have authentic and genuine women in my life.
 My family, my best friends, my close friends and amazing women that I get to network with on social media and at events are supportive, loyal, caring and inspiring.

 After the event, Kelly and I headed out for some late lunch.
 I used my trusty Happy Cow app and found Wulf & Lamb a fully vegan restaurant.
 We both ordered the spicy burger which was just out of this world and I will definitely be returning here for some more vegan delights when I am next in London.

 I took the Olympus with me but didn’t use it once, but we are planning another trip to London once it warms up a bit (hurry up spring) to get some snaps for our blogs and social media channels.

-I even picked up some fabulous app and photography tips from Kelly.
-Kelly and I are very much accountability partners as well as friends; I am so lucky to have found her in this online world.
+I even picked up some fabulous app and photography tips from Kelly-Ann.
+Kelly-Ann and I are very much accountability partners as well as friends; I am so lucky to have found her in this online world.
 I knew instantly that we would get on when I first connected with her on Twitter and I wasn’t wrong.